zenware/Armachat-circuitpython/README.md

 - Save Messages

 **Development**
-To install the required dependencies, run the following command to install Pipenv and then install the dependencies
+To install the required dependencies, run the following command to install Pipenv and then install the dependencies:
 ```shell
 pip install --user pipenv
 pipenv install --dev